Holistic Health Talk

 Here are a few steps that can be taken to minimize weight loss when following the Candida diet:

-1. Although sugar and foods that break down into sugar are what gets stored as fat, if we increase foods that are high in calories it too can increase weight.
+1. Although sugar and foods that break down into sugar are what gets stored as fat, if we increase foods that are high in calories it can help increase weight to some degree.
+So eat more food and eat more often.

-2. If seeds and nuts are tolerated, then add flax seed, sunflower seeds, walnuts, macadamias and almonds, to the diet.
-These foods are all high in fat, but still healthy.
+2. If seeds and nuts are tolerated, then add sunflower seeds, walnuts, macadamias, pecan and almonds, to the diet.
+These foods are all high in calories.

-4. Increase usage of healthy oils like coconut oil, walnut oil, olive oil or avocado oil.
+4. Increase usage of healthy oils like coconut oil, walnut oil, olive oil, macadamia oil or avocado oil.
 Put them on your veggies and meat.
 Coconut oil is also an antifungal.

-7. If you tolerate fruit, add a couple servings of fruit to your menu.
-Be sure to eat them after your meat and veggies to reduce impact on the yeast.
+7. If you tolerate fruit, add a serving of a low-sugar fruit to your menu each day.
+Be sure to eat them after your meat and veggies to reduce their impact on the yeast, blood sugar and insulin.

-8. Avocados are high in fat.
-Add a little oil or yogurt to it, and this increases it’s fat content even more.
+8. Avocados are high in calories.
+Add a little oil or yogurt to them, and this increases their calorie content even more.

-9. Although I don’t advocate the use of dairy products on a regular basis, you could eat a serving here and there of yogurt that isn’t low fat.
+9. Although I don’t advocate the use of dairy products on a daily basis, you could eat a serving here and there of full-fat yogurt.
+Yogurt does contain lactose (milk sugar) so it must restricted.

 10. Add a protein powder to the diet.

-11. Eat more butter.
+11. Eat more butter and/or ghee.
 Put it on veggies.
-(Only until some weight is gained)

-12. If nuts or alternative grains set off symptoms, try adding just a small amount of them to each meal.
+13. If nuts, quinoa, or wild rice set off symptoms, try adding just a small amount of them to each meal.
 Sometimes a smaller portion of a food can be tolerated, when a larger portion can’t.

 Be sure to discuss your concerns about weight loss and the Candida diet with your physician so you can rule out any other possible causes or potential complications.